kotas/gulp-tsc/README.md

 | `String`            | Replace the file's path with the returned string. |
 | `vinyl.File`        | Use the returned vinyl.File instead. |

+#### options.safe
+Type: `Boolean`
+Default: `false`

+By default, gulp-tsc ignores warnings from tsc command and emits compiled js files to the gulp stream anyway.

+If set this option to true, gulp-tsc never emits compiled files when tsc command returned warnings or errors.

 ## Error handling

 If gulp-tsc fails to compile files, it emits `error` event with `gutil.PluginError` as the manner of gulp plugins.